 - The first implication is that this capacity is oddly sited in human self- awareness as a felt liberty to engage a contingently determined reality, a relation to experience in which one can not only act but also predict the likely consequences of acting; this implication has profound importance for assertions of human dignity.

-- A second implication is that this exercise of preferential freedom is unremitting: so long as we are conscious, we are utilizing it to get what we consider good.
+- A second implication is that this exercise of preferential freedom is unremitting: so long as we are conscious, we use it to get what we consider good.

 - A third implication is that these uses of preferential freedom impose a responsibility to use it intentionally and consistently to achieve the goods we seek.